 - icing sugar for dusting

-- Add 175g of dark chocolate along with the butter and sugar into a saucepan on a low heat and stir occasionally until everything has melted together.
-Leave to cool a little.
+- Add 175g of dark chocolate, 175g of unsalted butter and 200g of sugar into a saucepan and place over a low heat.
+Stir occasionally until everything has melted then leave to cool a little.

 - Add 4 egg yolks into the chocolate mixture and stir, then add 65g of plain flour, 50g of chopped pecans, and 50g of white chocolate chunks.